 Steve has spent his career connecting people with nature through visually-directed and conservation motivated multimedia programs.
 As a biologist, his past work included wildlife research and photo documentation in Montana, Idaho, and Wyoming.
 Steve spent 15 years directing photo and editorial projects with the National Wildlife Federation, along with other visually driven publishing projects with the African Wildlife Foundation, Smithsonian Channel, Discovery Channel, National Geographic Society, MSNBC, Panasonic Lumix, Epson, Nikon, Sony, and many more.
 A centerpiece of Freligh's work has been his development of Nature's Best Photography magazine along with a 20-year alliance with the Smithsonian's National Museum of Natural History in Washington, DC and other global venues that included large-format print exhibitions, multi-media awards presentations and international gala events.

-Through my 40+ years as an outdoor enthusiast, photographer, and publisher, I have personally witnessed the positive impact of combining the creative and documentary talents of professional, amateur, and youth photographers alike.
+Through my years as an outdoor enthusiast, photographer, and publisher, I have personally witnessed the positive impact of combining the creative and documentary talents of pro, amateur, and student photographers alike.
 Their memories are our discoveries and their images are the window to the wild. – Steve Freligh, NBP

 Federico Veronesi of Nairobi, Kenya.
 Fine Art Photographer, Safari Guide, and former NBP Grand Prize and African Wildlife Category Winner.